2023 Solar Incentives Guide for South El Monte, CA - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
-The ITC offers a tax credit for a predetermined percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
+A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a certain percentage of the cost of your solar system.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit applies to you is to reach out to your local South El Monte solar panel company with your questions.
+To best understand how the new Clean Energy Credit applies to you, talk to your local South El Monte solar installation company.

 State & Local Solar Incentives